vgudapati/DRLND_Continuous_Control/README.md

 ### Solving the Environment

-Note that your project submission need only solve one of the two versions of the environment.
+We need solve one of the two versions of the environment.
+I have devided to solve the second version that contains 20 identical agents, each with its own copy of the environment.

-#### Option 1: Solve the First Version

-The task is episodic, and in order to solve the environment,  your agent must get an average score of +30 over 100 consecutive episodes.

-#### Option 2: Solve the Second Version
+#### Solve the Second Version

 The barrier for solving the second version of the environment is slightly different, to take into account the presence of many agents.
 In particular, your agents must get an average score of +30 (over 100 consecutive episodes, and over all agents).
 Specifically,
 - After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
 This yields 20 (potentially different) scores.
 We then take the average of these 20 scores.